Movies That Got Boos, Walkouts, From ‘Taxi Driver’ to ‘Neon Demon’

 Then, there are likes of Lars von Trier and Gaspar Noé, two filmmakers who court controversy and boos whenever they show a new film.

-Even films that have won Cannes’ prestigious Palme d’Or are not immune to audience jeers (see “The Tree of Life,” “Wild at Heart” and more below).
+Even films that have won Cannes’ prestigious Palme d’Or are not immune to audience jeers (see “Wild at Heart” and more below).

-Here are the some of the most controversial films in the festival’s history.
+Here are the some of the controversial films in the festival’s history.

-Terrence Malick’s “The Tree of Life” won the Palme d’Or after eliciting some boos from critics.
+Terrence Malick’s “The Tree of Life” won the Palme d’Or after eliciting boos from several critics (a minority, I might add).

-The many supporters of the movie (including me) pushed back with counter-applause, but it was a shocking way for the movie to debut.”
+However, the movie’s many more supporters (including me) pushed back with counter-applause, but it was a shocking way for the movie to debut.

-The Brad Pitt and Jessica Chastain-starring film tells a coming-of-age story in 1950s Texas and juxtaposes the intimate family story with the expansiveness of the cosmos, as Malick breaks from the main story to depict the creation of the world.
+A coming-of-age story, set in 1950s Texas, the movie stars Brad Pitt and Jessica Chastain, bth in top form.
+Then tale juxtaposes the intimate family story with the expansiveness of the cosmos, when Malick breaks from the main story to depict the creation of the world.

 The Paperboy (2012)

-Lee Daniels’ The Paperboy was one of the more ridiculed Palme d’Or contenders at the 2012 Cannes Film Festival.
+Lee Daniels’ The Paperboy was one of the more divisive Palme d’Or contenders at the 2012 Cannes Film Festival.

-The pulpy and dirty Florida crime drama stars Matthew McCounaghey as a reporter investigating a murder involving a death row inmate.
+The pulpy Florida crime drama stars Matthew McCounaghey as a reporter investigating a murder involving a death row inmate.

-Daniels goes full hot-and-sweaty trash, memorably including one scene in which Nicole Kidman (miscast) simulates peeing on Zac Efron after his character gets stung by a jellyfish.
+Daniels shows full hot-and-sweaty trash, including one scene in which Nicole Kidman (miscast) simulates peeing on Zac Efron after his character gets stung by a jellyfish.

 Some critics called “The Paperboy” fearless, while others derided it as campy filth.

-The film’s sleaziness caught Cannes by surprise, leading audience members to jeer at the film during its premiere screening.
+The film’s sleaziness caught Cannes by surprise, leading audience members to jeer at the film during its premiere.

 Holy Motors (2012)

-Leos Carax’s Holy Motors is cited by critics as one of the best movies of the 21st century, but it premiered at Cannes in 2012 to a divisive response.
+Leos Carax’s Holy Motors is cited by some critics as one of the best movies of the 21st century, but it premiered at the 2012 Cannes Fest to divisive response.

-The elusive and enigmatic drama stars Denis Lavant as a man who is an actor.
-The man dresses up in different costumes and takes on different skins as he travels throughout London.
+The elusive and enigmatic drama stars Denis Lavant, Carax’ regular, as an actor, who dresses up in different costumes and takes on different skins while traveling throughout London.

 I was there:

-Its first screening was greeted by boos drowned out by cheers, by volleys of ecstatic and furious tweets.
+Its first screening was greeted by boos drowned out by cheers, followed later by volleys of ecstatic and furious tweets.

-Periodically the silence in the theater was broken by laughs and gasps, triggered by extended glimpse of full-frontal nudity or a sudden burst of frenzied violence.
+Periodically the silence in the theater was broken by laughs and gasps, triggered by glimpse of full-frontal nudity or sudden burst of frenzied violence.

-But Cannes audiences are used to those sorts of triggers, often the signature of provocateurs like Lars von Trier and Gaspar Noé.
+By now, Cannes audiences have become accustomed to those sorts reactions, triggered over the years by provocateurs like Lars von Trier and Gaspar Noé.